Medicaid Eligibility for Seniors in Arizona in 2025

 1. Residency and Citizenship – the applicant must be a resident of Arizona and a U.S. citizen or have proper immigration status.

-3. Income Limitations – If single, the applicant’s income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must be no higher than $2,829/month to become eligible for Medicaid.
-Income that is not considered countable includes a personal needs allowance ($137.10/month per individual).
-Persons with income in excess of $2,829 can still qualify for Medicaid coverage if excess income is placed into a Miller Trust.
-The trust must be irrevocable and Arizona Medicaid must be the designated recipient when the beneficiary dies.
+3. Income Limitations – If single, the applicant’s income (wages, Social Security benefits, pensions, veteran’s benefits, annuities, SSI payments, IRAs, etc.) must be no higher than $2,901 /month (2025 income limit) to become eligible for Medicaid.
+Income that is not considered countable includes a personal needs allowance of $141.45/month per individual (2025 personal needs allowance).
+Persons with income in excess of $2,901 can still qualify for Medicaid coverage if excess income is placed into a Miller Trust.
+The trust must be irrevocable, and Arizona Medicaid must be the recipient when the beneficiary dies.

-4. Asset Limitations (Exempt vs. Available) – Medicaid divides assets into two categories: Exempt and Available.
-Exempt assets are specifically designated under the rules, and ownership of an exempt asset by the applicant will not result in a denial of benefits.
-If an asset is not listed as exempt then it needs to be liquidated and applied toward the costs of nursing home care before the applicant can receive Medicaid benefits.
+4. Asset Limitations (Exempt vs. Available) – Medicaid divides assets into Exempt and Available categories.
+Exempt assets are specifically designated under the rules, and the applicant’s ownership of an exempt asset will not result in a denial of benefits.
+If an asset is not listed as exempt, it needs to be liquidated and applied toward the costs of nursing home care before the applicant can receive Medicaid benefits.

 Exempt Assets for an ALTCS Applicant Include:

-• Value of life insurance if face value is $1,500 or less.
+- Value of life insurance if the face value is $1,500 or less.

-Amount of assets community spouse may retain: The community spouse can keep non-exempt resources owned by one or both spouses with a maximum of $148,620.
-If the community spouse’s assets do not equal the minimum of $29,724, the community spouse is able to retain assets from the institutionalized spouse until the minimum is reached.
+Amount of assets the community spouse may retain: The community spouse can keep non-exempt resources owned by one or both spouses with a maximum of $157,920.
+If the community spouse’s assets do not equal the minimum of $31,584, the community spouse is able to retain assets from the institutionalized spouse until the minimum is reached.

 Arizona Long Term Care Insurance Partnership: